gcallah/MiscWriting/Gorgias/gorgias.md

 I am not allowed to go away and get out of hearing."
 (28-29)

-That's right: Socrates pioneered the "Mute" button, to be clicked on whenever you find yourself in a "conversation" with someone who won't stop babbling on about their pet peeves, whatever is being discussed.
+That's right: Socrates pioneered the "Mute" button, to be clicked on whenever you find yourself in a "conversation" with someone who won't stop babbling on about whatever bee is currently in their bonnet.

 Which of us has not posted what we believe to be a cogent argument for some conclusion, only to be met with "LOL" as a response?
 When Socrates tells Polus that the man who establishes a tyranny is more miserable than the man who tries to establish